osrm/sigma/README.md

 CIRCLE_WALLET_SET_ID = <YOUR_CIRCLE_WALLET_SET_ID>
 ```

-Edit `api/.env` to specify the port (otherwise defaults to 3000), blockchain (SOL or SOL-DEVNET), private key for the account that temporarily covers transaction fees, and RPC endpoint.
+Edit `api/.env` to specify the port (otherwise defaults to 3000), blockchain (SOL or SOL-DEVNET), private key for a Solana account that temporarily covers transaction fees, and Solana RPC endpoint.
 These settings are for the HTTP API server and are not exposed externally.

 ```shell
 PORT = 3010